-Please complete and return to either Principal/ Clerk / complaints co-ordinator / designated governor who will acknowledge receipt and explain what action will be taken.
+Please complete and return to either Head of School/ Clerk / complaints co-ordinator / designated governor who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

-Postcode: Day time telephone number: Evening telephone number: Email address:
+Postcode: Day time telephone number:

+Evening telephone number: Email address:

 Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+What actions do you feel might resolve the problem at this stage?
+What actions do you reer might resolve the problem at this stage?